jamatarmusic/GENajam/README.md

 # Bug List
 - Files load in a strange order, something to do with SDfat
-- I still have a sneaking suspition that OP 2 and OP 3 are the wrong way around...
+- Not sure if all the values of sustain 1 and 2 reflect the correct inversion